prcore/docs/content/workflow/get-prescriptions/_index.md

 {{< /hint >}}

 {{< hint type=warning icon=gdoc_info_outline >}}
 If you are trying to read results from a project that is already being read by another client, the SSE endpoint will return `400` error.
-Since in design, the SSE endpoint is only for one client to read the results, you should not try to read the results from the same project from multiple clients.
+Since in design, the SSE endpoint is only for one client to read the results, you should not try to read the results from the same project with multiple clients.
 {{< /hint >}}

 {{< include file="/static/download/sse-client.py" language="python" >}}